mevdschee/php-crud-api/README.md

 ### Validating input

+By default all input is accepted unless the validation middleware is specified.
+The default types validations are then applied.

+#### Validation handler

-By default all input is accepted.
-If you want to validate the input, you may add the 'validation' middleware and define a 'validation.handler' function that returns a boolean indicating whether or not the value is valid.
+If you want to validate the input in a custom way, you may add the 'validation' middleware and define a 'validation.handler' function that returns a boolean indicating whether or not the value is valid.

     'validation.handler' => function ($operation, $tableName, $column, $value, $context) {
         return ($column['name'] == 'post_id' && !is_numeric($value)) ? 'must be numeric' : true;